CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/4 - KYC Contract/README.md

 ## Contribution Policies

-The project does not contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
+The project does not contain CONTRIBUTING and SECURITY policies.
 Pull requests and Issues are enabled.
+This is sufficient as it is not the final milestone.

 Requirement | Finding
 ------------ | -------------